 We also cannot threaten (either expressly or impliedly) that we will cause you detriment.

 - Damage to your property, business or financial position

 - Harassment or intimidation

 - Harm / injury to you including psychological harm

 - Alteration of your position or duties to your disadvantage

 - any other damage to you as a person damage to your reputation

-How will Morgans ensure you identity is protected?
+How will Morgans ensure you are protected from detrimental acts or omissions?

 When we receive your report, we will assess the risk of detriment to you and other persons, and take steps to manage any potential detriment.